EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

 # Running an experiment on EdgeNet

-If you are familiar with [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/), you already know how almost everything to deploy experiments on EdgeNet.
+If you are familiar with [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/), you already know almost everything that you need to know to deploy experiments on EdgeNet.
-If not, you can rely on the wealth of documentation and tutorials already available online.
+If not, you can rely on the wealth of documentation and tutorials already available for these technologies online.
-In this page, we describe the basic steps to run an experiment on EdgeNet, as well as the few specific EdgeNet features.
+This page describes the basic steps required to run an experiment on EdgeNet, with attention to the few EdgeNet-specific features.

-Keep in mind that EdgeNet goal is to provide a globally distributed testbed for network research.
-For more informations on its intended uses, see the [Acceptable Use Policy]({{ site.baseurl }}{% link pages/usage-policy.md %}).

 ## Registering as a user

-### Non-profit institutions

 To run experiments on EdgeNet, you need an account on the platform.
+We welcome bona fide researchers whose work will benefit from a global testbed that is open to the Internet.
+Its value lies in its distributed vantage points rather than in raw compute power.
+Kindly review the [Acceptable Use Policy]({{ site.baseurl }}{% link pages/usage-policy.md %}) for more details.

+### Users at not-for-profit institutions

-We welcome anyone from non-profit institutions, including universities, research institutes, laboratories and government.
-We simply require the contact informations of a permanent member of the institution (e.g. a professor).
+For researchers at not-for-profit institutions, including universities, research institutes, laboratories, and government, we simply require the contact information of a permanent member of the institution, such as a professor or a senior researcher.
-If you hold a non-permanent position (e.g. a student or an intern), please provide the contact informations of you supervisor or manager.
+If you hold a non-permanent position, such as student or intern, please provide the contact information of you supervisor or manager.

 To register, please follow the link below.
-We will verify your informations and send you your _kubeconfig_ file under 48 hours.
+We will verify the information that you supply and, providing that all checks out, send you your _kubeconfig_ file under 48 hours.

 [Create an EdgeNet account](https://console.edge-net.org/signup){: .btn .btn-blue }

+If you expect the platform to be valuable to your research, we ask that you kindly support it by contributing a node from your institution's premises or from a cloud provider.

-### For-profit institutions
+### Users at for-profit institutions

-If you are working at a for-profit institution, please contact us at <edgenet-support@planet-lab.eu>.
+EdgeNet welcomes pre-commercial research conducted by for-profit institutions.
+You may obtain a trial account for free by following the not-for-profit registration instructions, but if you find that it is valuable, we ask that your institution kindly make a financial contribution to support the platform.
+Please write to us at <edgenet-support@planet-lab.eu> so that we can discuss details.

 ## Prerequisites

-To follow this tutorial, you need to have [Docker](https://www.docker.com/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed on your machine.
+To run an experiment, you need to have [Docker](https://www.docker.com/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed on your machine.
 You can find the installation instructions on their respective websites.
-You will also need a free account on [Docker Hub](https://hub.docker.com/) to store your containers images.
+You will also need a free account on [Docker Hub](https://hub.docker.com/) to store your container images.

 ## Building a container image